 Unlike traditional filtering, where you start with everything and reduce your options down.
 The step-by-step tool takes the opposite approach by starting with nothing but a simple question and then building a series of results based on the user’s choice at each step, as seen in our Pod Point example below.
-The process for both is very similar; they both work by filtering out the options that aren’t relevant to the user; the difference is all in the delivery.
+Both are very similar; they both work by filtering out the options that aren’t relevant to the user; the difference is all in the delivery.

 The predictive search tool

-This type of self-selection tool is another example of a technology that isn’t new but still delivers powerful results.
+This self-selection tool is another example of a technology that isn’t new but still delivers powerful results.
 Google pioneered this years ago, but it’s now standard on many websites where users need to search a large volume of content.
 The premise, as always, is straightforward: the user starts typing, and the search bar predicts results in real-time.
-This type of tool is particularly useful if you have a lot of ‘how-to’ content like guides or information, like this example we created for eCommerce client, Hopes Grove Nurseries.
+This tool is beneficial if you have a lot of ‘how-to’ content like guides or information, like this example we created for Hopes Grove Nurseries.

 The product configurator

 If you’ve ever needed to ‘build’ a product that you were interested in buying, then chances are you’ve used a product configurator.
 For example, with Audi’s online car configurator, you go through a specified process, choosing from a wide range of product options or configurations to arrive at your final product, ready for purchase.
-This tool type is perfect for high ticket items where there are risks involved when the incorrect options are selected, or where products have a multitude of options.
+This tool type is perfect for high ticket items where there are risks involved when the incorrect options are selected or where products have many options.